 Clicking on the Network " WiFi tab would bring you to the Wireless Overview page.
-This page shows the radios present on the device. .
+This page shows the radios present on the device.
+These may include the on-board radio and the miniPCI/miniPCIe radio card.

 The wireless local area networks (WLANs) are displayed under each radio.